darkyghost/mhddos/README.md

     optional arguments:
-      -h, --help             show this help message and exit -t, --threads 300      Threads per CPU core (default is 300) -p, --period 300       How often to update the proxies (default is 300) --proxy-timeout 2      How many seconds to wait for the proxy to make a connection.
+      -h, --help             show this help message and exit -c, --config URL       URL to a config file (list of targets in plain text) -t, --threads 300      Threads per CPU core (default is 300) -p, --period 300       How often to update the proxies (default is 300) --proxy-timeout 2      How many seconds to wait for the proxy to make a connection.